 At Key Stage 3, History is taught in mixed ability groups with three lessons a fortnight.
 We follow a chronological approach from 1066 to post-1945 with a focus on one or two key enquiry questions each term.
 There are opportunities for special projects in each year with the Castle Challenge in Year 7, the Great Exhibition in Year 8 and a research task on local history and the First World War in Year 9.

 History is a popular option at Key Stage 4 where it is also taught in mixed ability groups.
-We have five lessons a fortnight.
-From September 2016 we have studied the new Edexcel History (9-1) course.
-We have chosen units on Elizabethan England, the History of Medicine (with a focus on medicine in the First World War trenches), the American West and Weimar and Nazi Germany.
-Students have the opportunity to visit the First World War battlefields near Ypres.
+We have five lessons a fortnight and study Edexcel History (9-1) course.
+We have chosen units on Elizabethan England, the History of Medicine (with a focus on medicine in the First World War trenches), Cold War Superpowers 1941-1991 and Weimar and Nazi Germany.
+We often run a residential trip abroad but this will be confirmed in 2021-2022.

 History is also popular at A level where students have nine lessons a fortnight.
 All groups have two teachers.
-We have begun our new A level course in September 2015 and have chosen to study modern American History, 1865-1975 and Tudor History, 1529-1570.
+We have chosen to study modern American History, 1865-1975 and Tudor History, 1529-1570.
 A Level students also complete a piece of coursework based on Russian History 1855-1956.

-Members of the department are also involved with teaching government and politics A level, sociology A level and the EPQ (Extended Project Qualification).
+Members of the department are also involved with teaching Politics A level and Sociology A level.

 For more information about each key stage, please click on each of the sections below.